Colon Cancer Clinical Trial

 Eastern Cooperative Oncology Group (ECOG) performance status of 0 or 1.

-Subjects must have histologic documentation of advanced or metastatic CRC and: (a) A documented mutation test during screening and confirmed tumor locations from disease assessment for enrollment. (b) Subjects must NOT have defective DNA mismatch repair (MSI) as documented by testing. (c) Subjects must not have received any prior systemic therapy for recurrent/metastatic disease (prior adjuvant chemotherapy or radio-chemotherapy is acceptable so long as progression was not within 6 months of completing the adjuvant regimen).
+Participants must have histologic documentation of advanced or metastatic CRC and: (a) A documented mutation test during screening and confirmed tumor locations from disease assessment for enrollment. (b) Participants must NOT have defective deoxyribonucleic acid (DNA) mismatch repair (MSI) as documented by testing. (c) Participants must not have received any prior systemic therapy for recurrent/metastatic disease (prior adjuvant chemotherapy or radio-chemotherapy is acceptable so long as progression was not within 6 months of completing the adjuvant regimen).

-Subjects with medical conditions requiring systemic anticoagulation (eg, atrial fibrillation) are eligible provided that both of the following criteria are met: - The subject has an in-range INR on a stable dose of oral anticoagulant or be on a stable dose of low molecular weight heparin. - The subject has no active bleeding or pathological condition that carries a high risk of bleeding.
+Participants with medical conditions requiring systemic anticoagulation (eg, atrial fibrillation) are eligible provided that both of the following criteria are met: - The participant has an in-range International Normalized Ratio (INR) on a stable dose of oral anticoagulant or be on a stable dose of low molecular weight heparin. - The participant has no active bleeding or pathological condition that carries a high risk of bleeding.

 Exclusion Criteria: